PostHog/posthog.com/contents/careers/index.md

 # Note to recruitment agencies

-At Posthog, we are not working with recruitment agencies at the moment.
+At Posthog, we do not work with recruitment agencies.
 Any direct approaches will be left unanswered, please do not call or follow up via email.
-We do not accept any specualative CVs, unless we have specifally instructed you to provide these.
-We will not be responsible for any fees relating to unsolicited CVs.
+We do not accept speculative resumés, unless we have specifally instructed you to provide these.
+We will not be responsible for any fees relating to unsolicited resumés.